THE PAKGHAN SERIES, DAY 15 – 17

 $0.25 STREET MASSAGE

-After bumping my way around Pakistan it was time to get the famous Peshawar street massage all for the cheap price of 0.25 cents!
-I’m sure lying on this old cloth and pillow was not the most hygienic but could have still laid there for hours!
+After bumping my way around Pakistan, it was time to get the famous Peshawar street massage, all for the low price of 0.25 cents!
+I’m sure lying on this old cloth and pillow was not the most hygienic, but I could have still lain there for hours!

-It seems some food I ate or possibly the AC in the Islamabad hotel has tipped me over the edge.
-Out of all the things that could have finished me here in Pakistan it was AC 🤦🏻♂️
+It seems that some food I ate, or possibly the AC in the Islamabad hotel, has tipped me over the edge.
+Out of all the things that could have finished me here in Pakistan, it was AC 🤦🏻♂️

 Pakistan’s most insane city